puppetlabs/puppetlabs-java_ks/README.md

 #### `password`

 The password used to protect the keystore.
 If private keys are also protected, this password will be used to attempt to unlock them.

 #### `password_file`

 Used as an alternative to `password` here you can specify a plaintext file where the password is stored.

+#### `ks_keypassword`

+The password you want to set to protect the key in the keystore.

 #### `path`